ldynia/archcolider/Questions.md

 ## Meal reservation and on-demand ordering

 1. Can registered users create a batch order that won't fit in a fridge?
 What then?
 Direct delivery?
+2. What is the system behaviour if the catalog of meals become stale and a user ordered out of stock for a particular fridge meal?